cies/krouton/README.md

 ```

-More examples can be in the test, like:
+More examples can be found in the tests, like:

 * [Routing and reverse routing](src/test/kotlin/com/natpryce/krouton/example/HttpRoutingExample.kt)
 * [The calculator example](src/test/kotlin/com/natpryce/krouton/example/CalculatorExample.kt)